 Please note that:

-- During the University exam periods (January and May - see http://www.aber.ac.uk/en/dates-of-term/ for exact dates) you need your Aber Card to swipe in AND out of the Hugh Owen Library at all times in order to ensure study spaces for Aber card holders.
+- In the run up to and during the University exam periods (January and May - see http://www.aber.ac.uk/en/dates-of-term/ for exact dates) you need your Aber Card to swipe in AND out of the Hugh Owen Library at all times in order to ensure study spaces for Aber card holders.
 Visitors to the library should contact us in advance to arrange access during this period.

-- At all other times, you need your Aber Card to swipe in AND out of the Hugh Owen Library betwen 9pm and 8am.
+- At all other times, you need your Aber Card to swipe in AND out of the Hugh Owen Library between 10pm and 8:30am.

 - Level F closes 30 minutes before the advertised library closing time.